snhilde/statusbar3/README.md

 ## Getting Started ##
 You can choose which routines you want displayed by editing src/config.h.
 The routines will be displayed in order from left to right on the status bar, meaning that the topmost routine will appear first on the left.
-If you are using the [dual Status patch](#recommendations), then the special routine value of DELIMITER will print a semicolon at your chosen breakpoint, allowing for dual status bars.
+If you are using the [dualstatus patch](#recommendations), then the special routine value of DELIMITER will print a semicolon at your chosen breakpoint, allowing for dual status bars.

 Let's take the battery routine as an example: